His 3110, Spring 2012, Newton Key

 week 15.
 Northern Ireland and Devolution

-His 3110 (33507) provides a narrative of British history from the Revolution of 1688-89 through the upheavals of the late 20th century.
+His 3110 provides a narrative of British history from the Revolution of 1688-89 through the upheavals of the late 20th century.
 It stresses the social, economic, and even religious bases of struggles about parliamentary democracy and imperial domination.
-It also provides a chance to understand the contemporary issues in Britain from the seventeenth to the twenty-first centuries by using primary documents.
+It also provides a chance to understand the contemporary issues in Britain from the seventeenth to the twenty-first centuries by using sources from the period.

 Goals: